amc5/applied-data-analysis/module-08/module-08.md

     ## [1] 0.1498823

-Likewise, the you can use `pnorm()` to calculate, for example, the probability that an observation falls within 2 standard deviations of the mean a particular normal distribution is...
+Likewise, you can use `pnorm()` to calculate the probability of an observation falling, for example within 2 standard deviations of the mean of a particular normal distribution.

 ``` r
 > mu <- 0